rage/cyber-security-base-19/data/module-2/part-3/security.md

 ```

 Once included, the project can be analyzed by running the command `mvn dependency-check:check`
 from the command line.
-Note that the version 1.4.4
+The correct plugin version depends on which Maven you are running.
+If you are using Maven 3.6, then you should change the plugin version to 5.2.4.
-assumes that the Maven version is at least 3.1, whilst older versions (Maven
+You can use version 1.4.4 with Maven version 3.1, whilst older versions (Maven
 3.0) can be used with 1.4.2.

 The next assignment is partially done within Test My Code and partially within